BorjaIP/pkm/pkm/dev/LLM.md

   - ml
   - ai
 ---
+A **large language model** is a type of [[Artificial Intelligence]] algorithm that applies neural network techniques with lots of parameters to process and understand human languages or text using self-supervised learning techniques.
+Tasks like text generation, machine translation, summary writing, image generation from texts, machine coding, chat-bots, or Conversational AI are applications of the Large Language Model.
+Examples of such LLM models are Chat GPT by open AI, BERT (Bidirectional Encoder Representations from Transformers) by Google, etc.

 | Tool                                                                                  | Description                                                                          |
 | ------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------ |
 | [Langchain](https://github.com/hwchase17/langchain)                                   | Building applications with LLMs through composability                                |